 Roke has applied its expertise in artificial intelligence (AI) and computer vision to accelerate the development of Rolls-Royce’s industry-first Intelligent Borescope.

-The technology, also developed in collaboration with Waygate Technologies, allows Rolls-Royce to monitor and optimise aircraft engine maintenance processes through the automation of complex inspection tasks.
+The technology allows Rolls-Royce to monitor and optimise aircraft engine maintenance processes through the automation of complex inspection tasks.

 A routine borescope inspection can take 12 hours to complete.
 The Intelligent Borescope, scheduled to be delivered to aerospace customers in 2021, reduces the time it takes to carry out certain inspections by 75% and could save up to £100m in inspection costs over five years.

-Roke engineers applied novel computer vision and AI algorithms, to create three bespoke apps that integrate and enable a state of the art Waygate Technologies inspection unit, on the Intelligent Borescope, to process data rapidly.
+Roke engineers applied novel computer vision and AI algorithms, to create three bespoke apps that integrate and enable an inspection unit, on the Intelligent Borescope, to process data rapidly.
 As a result, specific inspections can be completed in a fraction of the time.

 The Intelligent Borescope uses AI technology similar to that used for facial recognition to map engine blades and find inconsistencies or irregularities.
 Data is then sent directly to the Rolls-Royce cloud for further analysis, producing high-quality standardised information that can be exploited within the business to maximise the efficiency of the entire fleet and improve future design.